imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 <br/><br/>

 ### SG 553
 The SG 553 is the second most accurate rifle and the only gun that completely penetrates armor.
 This makes it ideal for engaging from long range and effortlessly taking out anyone who stands in your way.
-The stats are for when the weapon is and isn't scoped in.
+The accurate range and mobility are for when the weapon is and isn't scoped in.

 *The terrorist-exclusive SG553 is a premium scoped alternative to the AK47 for effective long-range engagement.*